jntm7/Yumikord/README.md

 - Before resetting, scroll down to `Privileged Gateway Intents`
 - Assign the bot `MESSAGE CONTENT INTENT` (and `SERVER MEMBERS INTENT` if you choose to).
 - Click `Reset Token` and complete 2FA if it is enabled on your Discord account.
-- Copy your Discord token or come back to this step as we will need this in [Step 6](https://github.com/jntm7/yumikord?tab=readme-ov-file#step-6).
+- Copy your Discord token that will be needed in Step 6.

 ### 🔨 Step 3: